 All district staff must use busHive

 to set up transportation for student field trips.
 Transportation arrangements are just one piece of the field trip process though.
-Please contact the Transportation Department for a copy of the
+A copy of the

-Field Trip Handbook, which details the necessary steps when preparing to take your students on a field trip.
+Field Trip Handbook can be found on the Intranet, which details the necessary steps when preparing to take your students on a field trip.

 Transportation Contact Information: